 Rochester, N.Y., September 12, 2019 — Gerald “Arch” Archibald, CPA, FHFMA, CMCP, partner in The Bonadio Group’s healthcare and tax exempt division, has been named the 2019 Outstanding Volunteer Fundraiser by the Genesee Valley Chapter of the Association of Fundraising Professionals (AFPGV).

 Archibald’s commitment to supporting non-profit organizations encompasses both professional and volunteer services.
 He has over 40 years’ experience in providing business advisory, assurance, compliance, and consulting services to more than 300 healthcare, tax-exempt, and government clients.
 In addition to his work at The Bonadio Group, Archibald has served the greater Rochester community as a voluntary board member and supporter of numerous agencies providing services to those less fortunate.
-Throughout his career, he’s worked with the United Way as a member of their Alexis de Tocqueville, the Al Sigl Center, and the School of the Holy Childhood, among many others.
+Throughout his career, he’s worked with Bishop Kearney High School, where he is currently chairing the Partnership Campaign, the United Way as a member of their Alexis de Tocqueville, the Al Sigl Center, and the School of the Holy Childhood, among many others.

 “In working with non-profit organizations, my goal is to help strengthen their financial position so they can provide services to the greatest number of people possible,” said Archibald.
 “It’s an honor to be recognized by the AFPGV and to work for an organization that has a long history of giving back and supporting its employees in their service to community.”